wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 tasks each with work  2,000 Gflop.
 Developer  $B$ proposes to replace this task with  4 tasks  each  with  work 3,000 Gflop, followed by a sequential task with work  500  Gflop.
 Which developer's idea  should you use when running this program on a 4-core machine?
-Show your work.
+Show your work and reasoning.
 For each option show the execution time as a function of the core speed, and compare.

 **[A.2.q5.5]** A program currently consists of two tasks, $A$  and $B$,